Orostachys chanetii (H. Lév.) A. Berger

 USDA hardiness zones 4a to 8b: from −30 °F (−34.4 °C) to 20 °F (−6.7 °C).

 How to Grow and Care

-As with most similar genera of Crassulaceae family, this plant can survive in fairly poor soil, so long as it is well draining.
-This genera is very cold-hardy and can survive temperatures to -30 °F (-34 °C).
+As with most similar genera of the Crassulaceae family, this plant can survive in fairly poor soil so long as it is well-draining.
+This genera is very cold-hardy and can survive temperatures of -30 °F (-34 °C).
 Allow soil to dry to the touch between waterings and avoid getting water on the rosettes.
-Orostachys requires some bright light.
-This plant doesn't tolerate high humidity well.
-It grows actively in spring and summer.
+Orostachys actively in spring and summer.
+It requires some bright light and does not tolerate high humidity well.